“And He laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years” (Revelation 20:2).

 His ultimate doom is sure-he will be bound a thousand years, then finally “cast into the lake of fire . . . tormented day and night for ever and ever” (Revelation 20:10).
 At present, however, he is not bound, for “your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour” (I Peter 5:8).
 We must be sober and vigilant, “lest Satan should get an advantage of us: for we are not ignorant of his devices” (II Corinthians 2:11).

 His devices are manifold, but all are deceptive (he was the most “subtle” of all God’s creatures, Genesis 3:1), malevolent, and designed to turn us away from the true Christ.
 “But I fear, lest by any means, as the serpent beguiled Eve through his subtlety, so your minds should be corrupted from the simplicity that is in Christ” (II Corinthians 11:3).

-He is a great deceiver.
+He is the great deceiver.
 He can appear as a fire-breathing dragon or a roaring lion, deceiving us into fearing and obeying him instead of God.
-He can also be "transformed into an angel of light" (2 Corinthians 11:14), deceiving us into trusting the "feigned words" of his "false teachers" (2 Peter 2:3, 1) instead of the Holy Scriptures of the God of creation.
-Our recourse against his deceptions is to "put on the whole armour of God, that ye may be able to stand against the wiles of the devil" (Ephesians 6:11).
+He can also be “transformed into an angel of light” (II Corinthians 11:14), deceiving us into trusting the “feigned words” of his “false teachers” (II Peter 2:3,1) instead of the Holy Scriptures of the God of creation.
+Our recourse against his deceptions is to “put on the whole armor of God, that ye may be able to stand against the wiles of the devil” (Ephesians 6:11).
 HMM